katjagrace/katjagrace.github.io/_posts/2024-02-22-shaming-with-and-without-naming.md

 A) People fear such shaming and avoid activities that may bring it about (possibly including the original perpetrator)

-B) People internalize your values and actually agree more that the sin is bad, and then do it less
+B) People internalize your values and actually agree more that the sin is bad, and then do it less<!--ex-->

 These things are fairly different, and don’t necessarily come together.
 I can think of shaming efforts that seem to inspire substantial fear of social retribution in many people (A) while often reducing sympathy for the object-level moral claims (B).